A form of Real Life Writes the Plot

 - Steve Shapiro, Nick Cellini and Chris Dimino were the hosts of a morning show on 790 The Zone in Atlanta, GA.
 After former NFL star Steve Gleason wrote an article on living with ALS, they decided a skit making fun of Gleason and "joking" about his life expectancy would be perfect for their show.
 They were fired by the end of the day, and quickly lost their weekly television show on the local CBS affiliate.

-- Don Imus was fired from his sports radio after referring to the Rutgers women's basketball team as "nappy-headed hos"
+- Don Imus was fired from his sports radio show in 2007 after referring to the Rutgers women's basketball team as "nappy-headed hos".

 - Professional golfer Tiger Woods lost a number of endorsement deals after details of his multiple sexual affairs began coming out.
 Woods' brand was that of a squeaky clean, upstanding family man, and a seemingly endless conga line of mistresses coming out of the woodwork destroyed that image.
 His only major sponsor that stuck with him was Nike, who released a famously incomprehensible advertisement in support of him.